Snickdx/snickdx/README.md

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning VUE
-- 📫 How to reach me: snickdx@gmail.com
+- 📫 How to reach me: nicholas@mendez.codes
 - 😄 Pronouns: He/Him